 A copy of the delivery note signed "damaged" or "unchecked".
 (Please note that we will reject any claim where the goods have been signed for "In Good Condition".)

 Proof of value for the entire consignment (receipt or purchase invoice).
 Please note that this must represent the cost and not the sales (retail) price.
 Only the replacement value or repair cost of the goods will be paid.

 A quote for repairs or invoice/receipt for replacement parts, if applicable.

 In the event of a full settlement for damaged goods, the goods become the property of Transglobal Express and we reserve the right to retrieve them.

 For lost goods

 A claim can only be undertaken once the Carrier has declared the goods to be "lost".
 All loss claims must be reported within 30 days of the delivery date (including day of delivery).
-We strongly advise that you contact us as soon as possible, and preferably within 7 days of the carrier having declared the goods to be lost.
+We strongly advise that you contact us as soon as possible, and preferably within 7 days of the scheduled delivery date.